-ED is a complex male sexual issues involving psychosocial and biological factors.
+ED is a complex male sexual issue involving psychosocial and biological factors.
 It is also one of the most common sexual disorder in men after premature ejaculation.back to menu ↑

 Who is Most Likely Gets ED?

-ED can be an early warning sign of a more serious illnesses such as heart problem, hypertension, or type 2 diabetes.
-Early diagnosing and treating the underlying condition that causes ED can restore your sexual health and over all well-being.
+ED can be an early warning sign of more serious illnesses such as heart problem, hypertension, or type 2 diabetes.
+Early diagnosing and treating the underlying condition that causes ED can restore your sexual health and overall well-being.

 In an American study, ED occurs in

 - 39% of men aged 40 to 70 reported moderate or complete impotence